Dinosaurs in Jurassic Park: Dimorphodon

 Dimorphodon, a type of pterosaur, appears in Jurassic World, marking its first appearance in the series.
 In the film, the species launch an attack on tourists after being released from an aviary.
 Through motion capture, dwarf actor Martin Klebba stood in as a Dimorphodon during a scene in which one of the creatures tries to attack Owen.
 A full-scale Dimorphodon head was also created.
 The sound of baby brown pelicans were used as the vocal effects for the Dimorphodon.
+The animal returns in Jurassic World Dominion with the use of practical effects.